Last Updated on

 Target’s “Expect More, Pay Less”

-Target zeroes in on cost-conscious shoppers who are looking for quality items.
+Target zeroes in on cost-conscious shoppers who are looking for quality.
 Their value proposition shows shoppers that they can get quality products at affordable prices.
-It hits the right balance between quality and affordability.

 Skillshare’s “Learn a New Skill Each Day”